-The Mathematics Department at Prospect School have a wealth of experience and specialisms that they bring to teaching, with each member of the department committed to providing a broad and balanced education to students of all abilities, from age 11 to 18.
+The Mathematics Department at King's Academy Prospect have a wealth of experience and specialisms that they bring to teaching, with each member of the department committed to providing a broad and balanced education to students of all abilities, from age 11 to 18.
 Every student is expected to work alongside our teachers to reach their full potential, developing their knowledge and application of Mathematics in preparation for their futures.
 This includes developing a logical and systematic approach to problem solving that can be applied in a wealth of areas.

 - Hegarty Maths

 - National Centre for the Excellence in the Teaching of Mathematics of